 Fashion Photography in the 1960s and 1970s

 The fashion industry changed pace during the 1960s with the arrival of the sexual revolution, the rise of ready-to-wear clothing, and the declining popularity of haute couture.
-In 1963, Diana Vreeland replaced Alexander Liberman as editor of Vogue, following Liberman's promotion to editorial director of Condé Nast Publications; Richard Avedon, who had previously worked at Harper's Bazaar with Alexey Brodovitch, then joined the magazine as a staff photographer in 1965.
+In 1963, on the heels of Liberman's promotion to editorial director of Condé Nast Publications, Diana Vreeland replaced Jessica Daves as editor in chief of Vogue.
+Richard Avedon, who had previously worked at Harper's Bazaar with Alexey Brodovitch, then joined the magazine as a staff photographer in 1965.
 Trends in fashion photography moved from elegance to spontaneity, a shift that Avedon embodied in his photographs, which tended toward dynamic poses and suggestions of urban daily life.
 In comparison, Penn's photographs continued to meditate on details, shape, and construction.
 He discussed this approach during an undated session of Alexey Brodovitch's Design Workshop, where he noted, "you can see a great deal more of the buttons and seams."6 This is echoed in his photograph of a 1960s Courrèges emsemble, where instead of focusing on the space age design, Penn chose to highlight the futuristic details of the cape, hat, and leggings against a stark white background.

 Penn retained his early compositional and aesthetic preferences throughout his career, but in the 1960s he altered his technical approach to fashion photography.
 While he was keen to use natural light in his photographs of the 1950 Paris collections, he later discovered that strobe lighting provided "consistency of color, precision, dependability,"7 and could thus secure the sharply defined images he sought.